You are here

 5 years

-· Recordings of closed meetings except if matters are in litigation
+· Recordings and minutes of closed meetings except if matters are in litigation

 1 year